-- We know that there is a dollar-cap on the contribution limit for 457 plans.
-The disadvantage part is that the said upper limit includes the contribution of the employer as well.
+- We know there is a dollar cap on the contribution limit for 457 plans.
+The disadvantage is that the said upper limit also includes the employer’s contribution.

-- Since such contributions are compulsory, the real disposal income of employee is reduced currently.
+- Since such contributions are compulsory, the real disposable income of employees is reduced currently.

-- The withdrawals are allowed only for emergency situations which the employees to explain.
+- The withdrawals are allowed only for emergencies which the employees to explain.

 - Such plans are non-qualified plans.

 The more you invest, the more money flows to the future.
 Such accumulated money is saved for the future.
-Also, the government does not tax on the contributions made.
+Also, the government does not tax the contributions made.
 This makes even the taxation part flexible with time.
 Thus, tax is deferred through the allowed parameters of government.
 The said plan is called a non-qualified plan & hence, income retirement income security is not covered here.
-Thus, such a plan is best suited for employees who has plans ahead for their retirement journey.
+Thus, such a plan is best suited for employees who have planned for their retirement journey.

-This is a guide to 457 Plan.
-Here we also discuss the definition and how does 457 plan work? along with advantages and disadvantages.
+This is a guide to the 457 Plan.
+Here we also discuss the definition and how does 457 plan work.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –